luke-h1/fe-talk-2024/slides.md

 ---
 ---

+## Examples

+### todo - add some gifs of feature flags in the wild

+---
+---

 # You're in good company

 Many companies use feature flags to control the visibility of features in their apps.

 <!-- It helps them release faster and safer as well as pull features back in the event of something breaking -->

+## TODO: add fade in logo animation of companies

 ```ts {1|2|3|4}
 Airbnb